dougsweetser/SPR/docs/Announcements/2021-02__relativity__DS.md

-# Announcing the Spiritual Physics Research Discussion Series this Friday, Jan.
-29
+# Announcing the second Spiritual Physics Research Discussion Series in 2 weeks Friday, Feb.
+26, 7:00 PM

+Zoom with us again in two weeks, the last Friday of the month Friday, Jan.
+26, from 7:00 - 8:30 PM

+The second discussionn is titled: "For relativity, we all see things differently and we all can agree to parts of squares."

-Zoom with us the last Friday of the next five months from 7:00 - 8:30 PM, starting this Friday, Jan.
-29. Rev. Lara Hoke will provide a spiritual frame for the topic each evening.
-Doug Sweetser will present for a general audience an issue in physics with our current approach and detail its limitations.
-Doug does unfunded research in the numbers that Nature may be using for their magic.
+Rev. Lara Hoke will kindly provide a spiritual frame for the evening.
+Doug Sweetser will present for a general audience the core ideas behind relativity in physics.
+After presenting enough slides to explain this newly designed t-shirt in about a half-hour, the zoom room will be opened up for discussion and open-ended questions.
-Doug's divergent approach will be encapsulated in a t-shirt for each talk.
-After presenting enough slides to explain the t-shirt in under a half-hour, the zoom room will be opened up for discussion and open-ended questions.

-The first talk is titled: "The three most important equations in all of mathematical physics: 0+0=0, 0x0=0, and 1x1=1 - Always here-now and seen."
-The next topics will be relativity, gravity, quantum mechanics, and visualization.
-The Niela Miller Simple Math Rule will be enforced for all slides, with no math expressions more complicated than a square (one number times itself).
+The Niela Miller Simple Math Rule remains in effect for all slides, with no math expressions more complicated than a square (one number times itself).

 A $5 donation for First Church Unitarian can be made here: